steam-engine-psu/conferences-list/2018_proposals/administrivia.md

 - Use framework, but don't tell admins.
 Don't say framework or front-end.
 - APIs, theming, headless.
 Community support.
 - Collecting data.
-- Administriva is part of suer journey.
+- Administriva is part of user journey.
 - User experience and actual users to evaluate.
 - Not build v. buy.
 It's continuum.
 - Walled garden --> no room for innovation.